- Chart

 Ideal Investor Profile

-The ideal investor for FCAL is an individual in a high federal and California state income tax bracket seeking to generate tax-exempt income.
-They should have a moderate risk tolerance and understand the fixed-income market.
+The ideal investor for FCAL is a California resident in a high tax bracket seeking to generate tax-exempt income.
+They should have a moderate risk tolerance and understand the nuances of the municipal bond market.

 Market Risk

-FCAL is best suited for long-term investors who prioritize tax-efficient income generation.
-It is less suitable for active traders due to its focus on income and its active management style.
+FCAL is best suited for long-term investors looking for consistent income with tax advantages.
+It is less suitable for active traders due to its focus on income generation and the nature of the underlying assets.

 Summary